yogeshiitm/snake-game/README.md

 1. Press "Enter" to start the game.
 2. Use arrow keys of your keyboard to change the direction of the snake.
 3. Explore the arena without bumping into walls.
-4. Collect all the food you see, and grow your snake as big as can!
+4. Collect all the food you see, and grow your snake as big as you can imagine - there are no limits!